-2.13 MARINE LIGHTS
+2.12 MARINE LIGHTS

-- A. Marine lights shall be provided throughout AHUs as indicated on the schedule and plans.
+- A. Marine lights shall be provided throughout AHUs in mixing box, access sections, and fan sections at minimum.
 Lights shall be instant-on, light-emitting diode (LED) type to minimize amperage draw and shall produce lumens equivalent to a minimum 75W incandescent bulb (1200 lumens).
-LED lighting shall provide instant-on, white light and have a minimum 50,000 hr life. - B. Light fixture shall be weather-resistant, enclosed and gasketed to prevent water and dust intrusion. - C. Fixtures shall be designed for flexible positioning during maintenance and service activities for best possible location providing full light on work surface of interest and not being blocked by technician. - D. All lights on a unit shall be wired in the factory to a single on-off switch. - E. Installing contractor shall be responsible for providing 115V supply to the factory-mounted marine light circuit.
+LED lighting shall provide instant-on, white light and have a minimum 50,000 hr life. - B. Light fixture shall be weather-resistant, enclosed and gasketed to prevent water and dust intrusion. - C. Fixtures shall be designed for flexible positioning during maintenance and service activities for best possible location providing full light on work surface of interest and not being blocked by technician. - D. All lights on a unit shall be wired in the factory to a single on-off switch. - E. Installing contractor shall be responsible for providing 115V supply to the factorymounted marine light circuit.